 TIN-What are your future plans in this group?

-PENTIGOR-We hope to become one of the leading comedians in Nigeria in the like of Ali-Baba, Basket- Mouth, Late Baba-Sala-Awada-Kerikeri, and of course work harder to be like the international comedians like Charlie Chaplin and Mr. Beam among others.
+PENTIGOR-We hope to become one of the leading comedians in Nigeria in the like of Ali-Baba, Basket- Mouth, Late Baba-Sala-Awada-Kerikeri, and of course work harder to be like the international comedians like Charlie Chaplin and Mr. Bean among others.

 TIN-What advice can you give to your mates that are gifted but strangely diverting their God-given talents to crimes?